Andrea Kihlstedt is recognized as a foremost expert in the capital campaign field.

 As a campaign consultant for more than 25 years, Andrea has worked with many dozens of organizations helping them raise hundreds of millions of dollars.

-Andrea has authored four books:
+Andrea has authored several books:

 - Capital Campaigns: Strategies that Work is a complete soup-to-nuts campaign manual that is a standard reference used by consultants and nonprofit development staffers.